EdgeVerve/oe-batch-processing/README.md

 4. Reads the file, and queue the `runJob(..)` function with parameters `jobService` and `recData`, once for each record in the file
 5. Now, the queue is processed by executing the `runJob(..)` function with its arguments in a parallel, but rate-limited/throttled manner.
 6. Inside the `runJob(..)` function, `jobService.onEachRecord(..)` is called to obtain the JSON representation of `recData.rec` and api details
-7. The *oe-cloud* API is called and the result is logged to the `BatchStatus` model via a separate API call.
+7. The *oc-Cloud* API is called and the result is logged to the `BatchStatus` model via a separate API call.
 8. The  `jobService.onEachResult(..)` functtion is called with the result of record processing as argument
 9. Steps 6-8 is repeated till the queue is completely processed.
 10. After all records are processed, the `jobService.onEnd()` function is called